koltyakov/sp-jsom-node/README.md

 ## Inspiration and references

-This project was mostly inspired by [Vadim Gremyachev](https://github.com/vgrem)'s project - [CSOMNode](https://github.com/vgrem/CSOMNode), but implements JSOM in node in a bit different way, in TypeScript and supports different auth scenarious impletented in [node-sp-auth](https://github.com/s-KaiNet/node-sp-auth) by [Sergei Sergeev](https://github.com/s-KaiNet).
+This project was mostly inspired by [Vadim Gremyachev](https://github.com/vgrem)'s project - [CSOMNode](https://github.com/vgrem/CSOMNode), but implements JSOM in node in a bit different way, in TypeScript and supports different auth scenarious implemented in [node-sp-auth](https://github.com/s-KaiNet/node-sp-auth) by [Sergei Sergeev](https://github.com/s-KaiNet).